- Home

 - Avoid the purchase of bulky, disposable items

-- Buy products in reusable containers or in simple packaging
+- Buy products in reusable containers or simple packaging

 - A Guide to Eco-Friendly Downsizing and Minimalist Living